-See also "THE PORTFOLIO - Pool Audit": <<Pursuant to article 22(2) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, an appropriate and independent party has verified prior to the Issue Date (i) on a statistical basis, the integrity and referentiality of the information provided in the documentation and in the IT systems in respect of each selected position of a representative sample of the provisional portfolio from which the Initial Pool was extracted and which was in a reasonably final form; (ii) the accuracy of the data disclosed in the paragraph entitled "The Initial Pool Stratification tables" of this section headed "The Portfolio"; and (iii) the compliance of the data contained in the loan-by-loan data tape prepared by the Originator in relation to the Receivables comprised in the Initial Pool with the Eligibility Criteria that are able to be tested prior to the Issue Date.>>.
+See also Section "THE PORTFOLIOS", last paragraph headed "Pool Audit":

+- <<Pool Audit Pursuant to article 22, paragraph 2, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, an external verification (including verification that the data disclosed in this Prospectus in respect of the Receivables is accurate) has been made in respect of the Initial Portfolio prior to the Issue Date by an appropriate and independent party and no significant adverse findings have been found.
+The verification has confirmed: - (i) that the data disclosed in this Prospectus in respect of the Receivables are accurate; - (ii) the accuracy of the information provided in the documentation and in the IT systems, in respect of each selected position of the sample of the Initial Portfolio with confidence levels and error rates in line with the EBA Guidelines on STS Criteria; and - (iii) that the data of the Receivables included in the Initial Portfolio contained in the loan-by-loan data tape prepared by Agos are compliant with the Eligibility Criteria that are able to be tested prior to the Issue Date.>>.